n3wt0n03/DSA_SUMMER_ACTIVITIES/ACT-7-DICTIONARIES/README.md

 Additional Notes:
 - Check to see if the way we hash is okay.
-- double check the data if we did the linear probing correctly
+- Double check the data if we did the linear probing correctly